maul-esel/ahkbook/en/_posts/2011-10-30-What-Version-To-Choose.markdown

----
+﻿---
-title: What AutoHotkey version should I choose?
+title: "What AutoHotkey version should I choose?"
 layout: default
-permalink: /en/What-Version-To-Choose.html
+permalink: "/en/What-Version-To-Choose.html"
 ---

 # What to choose?